 Artificial intelligence brings a wealth of opportunities

 Herman Van der Auweraer, Senior Director Technology Innovation, pioneered the usage of artificial intelligence techniques at Simcenter.
-He remembers: “Artificial intelligence is nothing new.
+He remembers: “Artificial intelligence in automotive or any other industry is nothing new.
 Even in the 80s, we looked into expert systems, which is one form of AI reasoning, to solve robot programming problems and control process quality.
 After that came the wave of neural networks: we also explored that for flight data analysis and vehicle road tests, but the structure and the possibilities of neural networks were not what they are today.
 We also lacked the computing power to make it work well.

 Katrien Wyckaert, Vice-President of Strategy and Innovation, has 30 years of automotive engineering experience.
 She teamed up with Herman Van der Auweraer and other members of the Simcenter team to review the AI initiatives taken in support of vehicle engineering today.
 The range of applications is surprisingly broad.
 Various AI and machine learning techniques apply to vehicle design and development, no matter at which stage.
 And they bring many benefits: the possibility to evaluate more alternatives than what our human brain is capable of, the reduced time to process the information, the automatic selection of certain criteria or parameters, and more.